tsvbits/tsvbits.github.io/src/pages/resume/index.md

 I'm a software engineer with 18 years of professional experience.
 I have expert knowledge in C#, TypeScript and many other languages I use to develop amazing products.
-I am proactive doer, simplifier and optimizer.
+I am still productive and do things proactively.
+I am simplifier and optimizer.
 Efficiency, readability and simplicity matters for me.

 Please learn more [about me](/cover) acting as software engineer.

 ## Languages

-* English - Level B2 (IELTS academic)
+* English - Level B2+ (IELTS academic 2018)
 * Russian - native

 ## Skills